 - How often will I need follow-up appointments?

-- How will other conditions I have or medications I take affect my heart problem?
+- How will other conditions I have or medications I take affect my heart condition?

 - Do I need to restrict my activities?